Dimi7ri/AngularJS-samples/README.md

 Angular helps to organize JavaScript, creates responsive websites quickly, can be used with jQuery and it is easy to test.

 </br>Angular Concepts.
-</br>Directives: Angular extends HTML using directives, adding behaviours to DOM elements and its children.
+ * Directives: Angular extends HTML using directives, adding behaviours to DOM elements and its children.
-</br>Modules: Angular apps don't have main methods, so each part of your app is contained by a module. (this keeps messy JS clean).
+ * Modules: Angular apps don't have main methods, so each part of your app is contained by a module. (this keeps messy JS clean).
 Modules can use other modules.
-</br>Expressions: Angular uses expressions to bind data into HTML, can be written {{ example }} or inside of directives.
+ * Expressions: Angular uses expressions to bind data into HTML, can be written {{ example }} or inside of directives.
-</br>Controllers: We define the behaviour of our app in our controllers.
+ * Controllers: We define the behaviour of our app in our controllers.